jcu-eresearch/plone-user-doc/source/addedit.rst

    * Buttons along the bottom of the table allow items to be copied, cut, renamed or deleted
    * The Change State button allows the document metadata to be updated.
-     See `Setting the document metadata`_ section for more info.
+     See :ref:`setting-the-document-metadata` section for more info.

 **View tab**
    * Shows a listing of the content arranged by Title